-Wondering when the CPP payment dates for 2022 and the amount you can receive are?
+Wondering what the 2023 CPP payment dates and the amount you can receive are?
 Then this post is for you.

 Canada Pension Plan (CPP) is one of the retirement benefits administered by the Canada Revenue Agency and a key source of retirement income for eligible seniors.

 In this post, we cover the CPP payment dates for 2023, the eligibility, benefits amount, application process and every other thing you need to know.

 We also cover other benefits you may be eligible for as a Senior in Canada.

 CPP Payment Dates 2023